- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to note that while caching policies can impact the risk of data loss, they are just one aspect of a comprehensive data protection strategy.
 Other factors like RAID configurations, backup practices, and disaster recovery plans should also be considered to minimize the risk of data loss in a NAS device.

-Although NAS DS-16336-RM Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DS-16336-RM Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -